Technical SEO is an ever-evolving skill-set and one that is far more mature than it was 20 years when I got started in the business.

 Do I need a web developer to implement or fix my Technical SEO?

 While Technical SEO is often handled by Web Developers, a lot can be done by you, with some basic code know-how.
-As previously mentioned, we cover a lot of this in our workshops as well as our individual and in-house training.

 Just like any business owner should know at least the basics of web coding, they should also have a rudimentary understanding of ALL facets of SEO, whether that be On-Page, Off-Page or Technical SEO.